ensemble-codes/ensemble-framework/README.md

 ### SDK

-The TypeScript SDK is designed to get integrated into agents and dapps to integrate into the framework.
-The SDK is documented [here](http://ensemble-sdk-docs.s3-website.eu-north-1.amazonaws.com/).
+Our TypeScript SDK enables seamless integration for both agents and decentralized applications.
+You can find comprehensive documentation for the SDK [here](https://www.npmjs.com/package/@ensemble-ai/sdk).

+Python SDK is under development.

 ## Deployments